 Note: These steps were tested on research machines running Ubuntu and Red Hat.

 Before you begin:

-- Your Linux username *must* match your CSE username exactly.
-If it does not, change your Linux username to match your CSE username then continue these steps.
+- Your Linux username *must* be your Name.#.
+If it is not, change your Linux username to match your Name.# then continue these steps.

 Printer Install Script Instructions:

 - fully certified and compliant with CCSS certification notes found here:

 - Download the install script here , saving it to your normal user account's home directory.

 - Open a terminal and type these commands: